Tochinoshin Tsuyoshi

-Tochinoshin Tsuyoshi (栃ノ心 剛史) is a Georgian professional sumo wrestler from Mtskheta.
-He is a member of the Kasugano stable and made his professional debut in March 2006.
+Tochinoshin Tsuyoshi (栃ノ心 剛史) is a Georgian former professional sumo wrestler from Mtskheta.
+He was a member of the Kasugano stable and made his professional debut in March 2006.
 He reached the top makuuchi division just two years later in May 2008.
 After a long hiatus due to injury, he began his comeback from the rank of makushita 55 in March 2014, logging four championships in a row in lower divisions on his way back to the top division in November 2014.
-He has eleven special prizes, six for Fighting Spirit, three for Technique, and two for Outstanding Performance, as well as two kinboshi or gold stars for defeating yokozuna.
-In January 2018 he took his first top-division yūshō (championship).
+In January 2018 he took his first and only top-division championship.
 In May 2018, after finishing as runner-up with a 13–2 record and a total of 37 wins in his last three tournaments, he was promoted to ōzeki.
-He was demoted to sekiwake after posting losing records in the first two tournaments of 2019, but returned to ōzeki after winning ten matches at the May 2019 basho.
-He lost the ōzeki rank again after the September 2019 tournament, and lost his top division status after the January 2023 tournament.
+He received eleven special prizes, six for Fighting Spirit, three for Technique, and two for Outstanding Performance, as well as two kinboshi for defeating yokozuna.
+Tochinoshin was demoted to sekiwake after posting losing records in the first two tournaments of 2019, but returned to ōzeki after winning ten matches at the May 2019 tournament.
+He lost the ōzeki rank again after the September 2019 tournament, and lost his top division status after he was sidelined with a shoulder injury during the January 2023 tournament.
+He retired from sumo on 19 May 2023.